wp-plugins/shortpixel-image-optimiser/readme.txt

 Just installing the plugin won’t start the optimisation process on existing images.
 To begin optimising the images previously loaded on your website, you should:

-* **Go to Media Library, and select which of the existing images you want to optimise.
+* Go to **Media Library**, and select which of the existing images you want to optimise.

 OR

-* **Use the Bulk ShortPixel option, to automatically optimise all your previous library.
+* Use the **Bulk ShortPixel** option, to automatically optimise all your previous library.

 = Should I pick lossy or lossless optimisation? =